Akseli Gallen-Kallela: Independent Finland

 The family moved back from Tarvaspää to Kalela in 1915 to escape the turmoil of the First World War.
 In 1918, Gallen-Kallela and his son Jorma took part in the fighting at the front of the Finnish Civil War.
 When the regent, General Mannerheim, heard about that, he invited Gallen-Kallela to design the flags, official decorations and uniforms for the newly independent Finland.
 For the flag, Gallen-Kallela proposed a white-blue cross flag, with colors inverted (white cross on blue), but it was considered too similar to the Swedish flag and particularly the era's Greek flag.
 In 1919, he was appointed aide-de-camp to Mannerheim.
 In 1920, he made an agreement with the publishing company WSOY for the eventual publication of Great Kalevala, with the less decorative Koru-Kalevala being published first in 1922.
+He was granted a professorship in 1919, and from 1919 to 1931 he was the Vice-Chairman of the Kalevala Society.